rfgplk/fuzzy/README.md

 ... so *fast* you'd think he was a **hash**.
 </div>

-Fuzzy is an extremely fast **approximate string matching** (fuzzy finding) library.
+Fuzzy is an extremely fast **approximate string matching** (fuzzy finding) library written in C++20.

 It offers two primary modes of operation, one via the Hamming metric and the other via the Levenshtein distance (by means of the W-F algorithm).
 The Hamming metric is extremely efficient, being able to parse and match strings at speeds of ~3-4 GB/s per thread based on current testing (Haswell/Broadwell/Skylake).
 The second, more precise mode of operation, is via the Levenshtein metric, which is slower but offers more accurate hits.
+Requires AVX2.

 ## Usage